 [Figure “First Federal Council”]

 In part, Franscini’s difficulties to get more support stemmed from a peculiar aspect of Switzerland’s political system.
 Since its inception, the country is governed by seven equally powerful ministers.
-The president of the country is selected from among these seven, but only serves for a year as a “primus inter pares”, as the first among equals.
+The president of the country is selected from among these seven, but only serves for a year as the “primus inter pares”, as the first among equals.
 As such, no member of the government, not even the president, can overrule the others, and decisions – even those pertaining to a particular department – can only been made by majority vote.
 As Franscini’s colleagues showed far less enthusiasm for statistical work than he himself, Franscini often struggled to gain a majority for his propositions.

 Franscini was also embattled outside the Federal Council.
 In 1854, he was even at risk of being removed from government altogether, as he had lost his seat in the national parliament as a representative of the canton of Ticino.
-However, as the canton of the Schaffhausen had not yet elected its representatives, Franscini’s party quickly nominated him as a candidate.
+However, since the canton of the Schaffhausen had not yet elected its representatives, Franscini’s party quickly nominated him as a candidate.
 So it happened that the Italian speaking Franscini from the southern-most canton of Switzerland became a representative of the country’s northern-most canton with an exclusively German-speaking population.

 Figures